dragonfire535/xiao/README.md

 * **beautiful:** Draws a user's avatar over Gravity Falls' "Oh, this?
 This is beautiful." meme.
 * **catch:** Catch users, revealing who is something.
 * **challenger:** Draws an image or a user's avatar over Smash Bros.'s "Challenger Approaching" screen.
+* **chi-idea:** Sends a "Daddy, I've got an idea!"
+Takagi-san meme with the text of your choice.
 * **cursed-sponge:** Sends a cursed sponge duplicated however many times you want.
 * **dear-liberals:** Sends a "Dear Liberals" meme with words of your choice.
 * **demotivational:** Draws an image or a user's avatar and the text you specify as a demotivational poster.